 This approach to out-of-distribution detection is especially powerful because it is completely unsupervised.
 In a production environment, we often don’t have prior knowledge of what kind of distribution shifts to expect or access to labeled data.
 Additionally, while we have considered two classification problems in this post, this technique can be applied to any type of machine learning task, as it only considers the input data and is therefore independent of the underlying ML task.

 Detection of out-of-distribution samples is only the first step in maintaining a robust machine learning system.
+Monitor your ML model for drift with Arthur.
 At Arthur, we’re helping data scientists and machine learning engineers detect, understand, and respond to unforeseen production environments.